 Ketosis is the metabolic state in which one produces elevated levels of ketone bodies.
 Ketones are produced by the liver from fats stores during times of fasting, in this case from sugars and carbohydrates.

 The human body can use two things for energy – glucose (sugar) and ketones.
 When you are in ketosis the body is forced to use stored fat as fuel by way of ketones.

 SHOULD I CUT MY CALORIES?

 If you get your information from food companies, or institutions like Slimming World, or Weight Watchers, then you will end up in a vicious cycle of calorie cutting in order to lose a few pounds.
 Sadly, the vast majority of people on these programs will never get to where they want to be.
 The only result is less muscle and bone mass and a higher body fat percentage.
-Restricting calories puts you in starvation mode – prompting the body to store more fat to survive.
+Restricting calories can help you lose weight, but won’t necessarily help you lose body fat.

 Calories are nothing more than a unit of measurement used to determine the amount of energy we get from food – simple as that.
 If you have 500kcal worth of broccoli in one hand and 500kcal worth of chocolate in the other, which one is going to make you fat?
 The chocolate will because it’s loaded with sugar.
 This makes common sense out of the fact that not all calories are equal.
 Yet companies like Nestle and Cadbury’s will advertise sweets and chocolate bars that are only 100kcal claiming they’re healthy.
 Wow!
 Talk about capitalizing on peoples’ ignorance.